heptarch/heptarch.github.io/drafts/demon.md

-Auld Dauvit Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces ``Miss Watson'' as an ``exceedingly sharp pupil of the modern developments''.
+Auld Dauvit Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces "Miss Watson'' as an "exceedingly sharp pupil of the modern developments''.
 He folds himself into a chair in the front row and tenderly motions her to begin.
 Miss Watson coughs nervously, and after another paternal nod, addresses the room